Home Compare CAP.PA vs CDW

 Capgemini vs CDW: Which Stock Looks Stronger in 2026?

 CDW holds the cleaner structural position, with profitability as the main driver and growth adding further support.
-Capgemini SE still has the edge on stability, which keeps the comparison from looking entirely one-sided.
+Capgemini SE does not offset that deficit through any equally strong structural edge elsewhere.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 The comparison is based on similar long-term financial trajectories, not sector labels.
-Peer scores are normalised within each company's primary universe (CAP.PA: STOXX 600, CDW: S&P 500).
+Peer scores are normalised within each company's primary universe (CAP.PA: STOXX 600, CDW: Nasdaq 100).

 INDUSTRY COMPARISON